openstack/neutron/doc/source/devref/fullstack_testing.rst

     - Fix L3 HA failure
     - Look in to non-deterministic failures when adding a large amount of tests (Possibly bug 1486199).
-    - Switch to kill signal 15 to terminate neutron-server & agents (Bugs 1487548 and 1494363).
+    - Switch to kill signal 15 to terminate agents (Bug 1487548).
 * Convert the L3 HA failover functional test to a full stack test
-* Write a test for DHCP HA / Multiple DHCP agents per network
 * Write DVR tests
 * Write additional L3 HA tests
 * Write a test that validates DVR + L3 HA integration after